aliciaj/skycoin2.net/README.md

 Themes: Layout and Styling
 ==========================

-Skycoin Blog uses a custom hugo theme with styling produced using SCSS, when editing any styles you **must** edit the `.scss` files only.
+Skycoin uses a custom hugo theme with styling produced using SCSS, when editing any styles you **must** edit the `.scss` files only.
 If any changes are made to the SCSS partials within `static/css/scss/`, you must re-compile with the following commands.

 Move into the theme directory
 ```sh